abhirathmahipal/awesomecode/README.md

 	- Write code in Lisp that directly gets converted to Python.
 	- Best of both worlds.
 	- Supports macros as well.

+- [Clickbait Detector](https://github.com/saurabhmathur96/clickbait-detector) - Detects links that are written specifically to entice users to click them.
+	- Written in Jupyter notebooks.
+	- Also has a chrome extension.

 ### Go
 - [Primitive](https://github.com/fogleman/primitive) - Reproduce images with geometric primitives.